-- 1.1 This master plan has been prepared jointly by Dacorum Borough Council and the Ministry of Justice (MOJ), with assistance from Jones Lang LaSalle (JLL). - 1.2 The site at Chesham Road / Molyneaux Avenue is one of a number of sites where the principle of housing development has been established through Dacorum's Core Strategy.
-The emerging Site Allocations Development Plan Document (DPD) will add detail about the development of the site.
-The Site Allocations DPD will also remove the site from the Green Belt and set a new Green Belt boundary. - 1.3 The purpose of this master plan is to supplement the Site Allocations DPD by setting development principles and a framework through which a high quality residential scheme can be delivered on the site.
-It is also intended to demonstrate how the planning requirements set out in the Site Allocations DPD can be delivered and will guide future planning applications. - 1.4 The master plan has been prepared in consultation with, and contribution from, key stakeholders.
-These stakeholders include the local Highway Authority, the Council's Ecological and Archaeological advisers at Hertfordshire County Council. - 1.5 Discussion with local residents during production of the master plan has helped to understand local aspirations and concerns for development on the site.
-The input of stakeholders and residents has helped to shape the contents of the master plan and the development principles within it. - 1.6 The Ministry of Justice (MOJ) are currently the sole owner of the site (see Figure 1).
+- 1.1 This Master Plan has been prepared jointly by Dacorum Borough Council and the Ministry of Justice (MOJ), with assistance from Jones Lang LaSalle (JLL). - 1.2 The site at Chesham Road / Molyneaux Avenue is one of a number of sites where the principle of housing development has been established through Dacorum's Core Strategy.
+The Site Allocations Development Plan Document (DPD) will add detail about the development of the site.
+The Site Allocations DPD will also remove the site from the Green Belt and set a new Green Belt boundary. - 1.3 The purpose of this Master Plan is to supplement the Site Allocations DPD by setting development principles and a framework through which a high quality residential scheme can be delivered on the site.
+It is also intended to demonstrate how the planning requirements set out in the Site Allocations DPD can be delivered and will guide future planning applications.
+The Master Plan has been prepared: - To explain new settlement and Green Belt boundaries; - To outline requirements for the planning and delivery of the area; - To outline layout possibilities; - To facilitate discussion of the above with the public; - To provide justification for the planning requirements; and - To guide future planning application(s). - 1.4 The Master Plan has been prepared in consultation with, and contribution from, key stakeholders.
+These stakeholders include the Local Highway Authority, Thames Water, Hertfordshire Constabulary, the Environment Agency and the Ecological and Archaeological advisers at Hertfordshire County Council. - 1.5 Discussion with local residents during production of the Master Plan has helped to understand local aspirations and concerns for development on the site.
+The input of stakeholders and residents has helped to shape the contents of the Master Plan and the development principles contained within it. - 1.6 The final master plan will be adopted by the Council as supplementary guidance.
+Whilst planning applications on the site will be considered against Development Plan policies, this document provides further detail pursuant to those policies and has been the subject of public consultation.
+As such, it will carry weight as a material consideration, when planning applications are determined. - 1.7 The Ministry of Justice (MOJ) are currently the sole owner of the site (see Figure 1).